Skip to main content

 According to HEA Sec.
 479(A)(c), 34 CFR 685.301(a)(8), DCL GEN-11-07; MCC has the authority to refuse to certify a loan(s) for an individual borrower, or may certify a loan for an amount less than the borrower’s maximum eligibility, on a case-by-case basis.

-• Student must be enrolled in at least six credit hours per quarter that are required for an associate degree.
+• Student must be enrolled and attending at least six credit hours (half-time) per quarter.

-• Student must maintain Satisfactory Academic Progress in order to remain eligible for loan certification.
+• Student must maintain Satisfactory Academic Progress for Federal Student Aid eligibility.

-• Student may cancel all or a part of their loan by notifying the Financial Aid office in writing no later than 14 days after the date of notification that their loan funds have been received and applied to their account by the college.
+• Students have a right to cancel their loan by notifying the Financial Aid office in writing no later than 14 days after funds are applied to their student account.

-• The Financial Aid Office will first maximize Subsidized Loan eligibility before adding an Unsubsidized Loan.
+• The Financial Aid Office will maximize Subsidized Loan eligibility before Unsubsidized Loan eligibility.

 Grade Level One: 0 - 44.99 completed credit hours